 The Coffee Production Process

-The growing process at coffee plantations in Costa Rica is very interesting.
+The growing process at coffee farms in Costa Rica is very interesting.
 However, if you are planning on taking a coffee tour you might want to skip this section.
 You will likely learn all of this info in more detail on your tour.

 Planting & Growing